tastejs/todomvc/labs/architecture-examples/backbone.xmpp/README.md

 #Installation of the XMPP server with installer

 In the `server` directory scripts are included to help you build and configure an XMPP server without too much hussle.
-If you wish you to use the ejabberd installer you can get it [here](http://www.process-one.net/en/ejabberd/downloads/) Once the installation is complete, run the following to generate a config file with all you need.
+If you wish you to use the ejabberd installer you can get it [here](http://www.process-one.net/en/ejabberd/downloads/).
+When prompted for the domain and admin user, use `localhost` as the domain and `admin` for the user with `admin` as password.
+Once the installation is complete, run the following to generate a config file with all you need.

     cd server
     python bootstrap.py